djvillafana/WebInspect/README.md

-# WebBreaker Configuration Repository for WebInspect Scanning
+# WebBreaker Configurations for WebInspect
 WebBreaker administers WebInspect scanning from a mutually exclussive remote GIT repo.
 The three directories `policies`, `settings`, and `webmacros`, contain desired configurations that are optional for WebInspect scanning.

 ### Policies